Pub Guide (whatpub)

 Best Western Plus hotel with three bars, two of which serve real ale.
 Ben's bar has a large collection of single malt whiskies, while Zan's bar has two real ales.
 The main bar is Carrie's at the rear of the hotel which is open 9.30am to 11pm everyday and has 3 real ales.
 Food is available all day.
 The hotel is set in large grounds.

 - Cold Harbour

 Rambling Greene King pub with a warm feel for just having a drink (Cask Marque accredited).
+Three real ales available including a house beer from Greene King.
 It has multiple cosy corners and low beams.
 Accommodation is provided separately in the Premier Inn next door.
-Food is served 7am-10pm.
+Food is served every day until 9pm.